LIVEtag/LIVETAG-JS-SDK/docs/src/sdk/methods.md

 ```

 ### destroy
-Closes the widget, destroys the application SDK instance and deregisters event listeners.
+Close the widget, destroy the application SDK instance and deregister event listeners.
 You must use the [init](#init) method to re-initialize.
 ```js
 Livetag.destroy();
 ```

 ### minimize
-Minimize opened widget or opens widget in minimized mode.
+Minimize opened widget or open widget in minimized mode.
 ```js
 Livetag.minimize();
 ```

 ### maximize
-Maximize minimized widget or opens widget in standard mode.
+Maximize minimized widget or open widget in standard mode.
 ```js
 Livetag.maximize();
 ```